The generic extension map and modular standard modules: Notations

-Let $\fn$ be an aperiodic segment and $\De=[a,b]$ be the shortest segment in $\fn$ such that for any segment of the form $[a',b-1]$ in $\fn$, $a'\ge a$.
-It is easy to see that such $\De$ exists if $\fn$ is aperiodic.
-Set $\fn'=\fn-\De+[a,b-1]$, which is easily seen to be aperiodic.
-Then $\fn'*[b,b]=\fn$ and by induction on $l(\fn)$, $\fn'$ lies in the image of the map $\fm_{gen}$. \end{proof} \begin{rem} There exists a second map $\fm_{crys}\colon \Omega\ra \MsQ$ linked to $\rho$-derivatives and certain crystal bases of quantum groups, see for example \cite{DroMod} or \cite{LecVas}.
-Even though $\fm_{crys}$ admits a similar, although slightly more involved, recursive description as $\fm_{gen}$, these two maps differ in general. \end{rem}
+where the right side is equipped with the generic extension product and we send $i\mapsto [i,i]$.
+Indeed, one just needs to check that the expressions involved in the Serre relations give rise to the same multisegments.
+For example, if $n>2$, The other relations can be checked similarly.
+The above map is surjective by \cite[§4]{Rin}, and since for $\db$ a cuspidal support, $H_0^\db(Q)$ has image in the multisegments with cuspidal support $\db$, the claim follows, because the dimensions agree. \end{proof} \begin{rem} There exists a second map $\fm_{crys}\colon \Omega\ra \MsQ$ linked to $\rho$-derivatives and certain crystal bases of quantum groups, see for example \cite{DroMod} or \cite{LecVas}.
+Even though $\fm_{crys}$ admits a similar, although slightly more involved, recursive description as $\fm_{gen}$, these two maps differ in general. \end{rem} If $w=i_1\ldots i_k\in \Omega$, we let $w^\lor=(-i_k)\ldots(-i_1)$.
+It follows from the definitions that $(i+\fm)^\lor=\fm^\lor+(-i)$ and hence